ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive.md

 ## Overview
 This document provides a high-level strategic roadmap for the Science Data Kit project, outlining the key initiatives, their relationships, and the overall direction of the project.
 It serves as a guide for stakeholders to understand the project's priorities and progress at a glance.

-## Current Strategic Focus: Streamlit to Flask Migration
+## Current Strategic Focus: Extensions and Specialized File Handling

-The Science Data Kit is currently focused on transitioning from Streamlit to Flask as the primary UI framework.
+The Science Data Kit is now focused on enhancing its capabilities for working with specialized file formats and cloud storage services.
 This strategic shift will:

-1. **Reduce codebase complexity** by focusing on a single UI framework
-2. **Improve maintainability** through focused development
-3. **Enhance user experience** by leveraging Flask's capabilities
-4. **Simplify deployment** through containerization
-5. **Preserve all existing functionality** while enabling new capabilities
+1. **Expand data source connectivity** through robust cloud storage extensions
+2. **Enhance scientific data analysis** with specialized file format support
+3. **Improve metadata extraction** for better knowledge graph integration
+4. **Enable rich file previews** for various scientific and document formats
+5. **Streamline research workflows** by reducing manual data handling

 ## Implementation Roadmap

 The following roadmap outlines the key steps for implementing the strategic vision:

-### Phase 1: Feature Parity Assessment (1-2 weeks) - COMPLETED
-- ✓ Create a complete inventory of all Streamlit pages and features
-- ✓ Assess the implementation status of each feature in the Flask version
-- ✓ Create a detailed migration plan for each feature

-### Phase 2: Flask Implementation Completion (4-6 weeks) - COMPLETED
-- Implement high-priority features
-  - ✓ Plugin connection management with improved UI
-  - ✓ Complete any missing functionality in existing pages (connect, dashboard, file browser, explore)
-  - ✓ Ensure all core functionality is available in the Flask version
-- Implement medium-priority features
-  - ✓ About page with project information
-  - ✓ cBioPortal browser for ontology term management
-  - ✓ Dropbox integration (browser and connection management)
-  - ✓ ISA browser
-  - ✓ Map visualization
-  - ✓ Microsoft Graph integration (connection)
-  - ✓ Microsoft Graph exploration
-  - ✓ Ontology browser
-  - ✓ User preferences
-- Implement low-priority features
-  - ✓ Analytics dashboard with comprehensive tracking and visualization
-  - ✓ Chat interface with retrieval-augmented generation capabilities
-  - ✓ Feedback collection
-  - ✓ Instructor page
-  - ✓ Observation page
-  - ✓ Survey page
-  - ✓ Workshop page
-- Enhance UI components with Flask-specific capabilities
-  - ✓ Implement HTMX for dynamic updates
-  - ✓ Add Alpine.js for client-side interactivity
-  - ✓ Create rich preview capabilities for various file types
-  - ✓ Implement responsive design for all components
-  - ✓ Unit tests for API endpoints
-  - ✓ End-to-end tests for critical paths
-  - ✓ Performance benchmarks

-### Phase 3: User Experience Optimization (2-3 weeks) - COMPLETED
-- Conduct usability testing
-  - ✓ Create usability testing plan
-  - ✓ Identify key workflows for optimization
-  - ✓ Test scenarios for common workflows
-- Implement UI/UX improvements
-  - ✓ Develop UI/UX improvement proposals
-  - ✓ Streamline navigation and workflows
-  - ✓ Enhance visual design and consistency
-  - ✓ Improve error handling and user feedback
-- Add Flask-specific enhancements
-  - ✓ Create Flask-specific enhancements plan
-  - ✓ Implement WebSocket support for real-time updates
-  - ✓ Add client-side caching for improved performance
-  - ✓ Create enhanced file preview capabilities
-- Improve accessibility
-  - ✓ Prepare accessibility improvements plan
-  - ✓ Ensure WCAG 2.1 compliance
-  - ✓ Implement keyboard navigation
-  - ✓ Add screen reader support

-### Phase 4: Streamlit Deprecation and Removal (2-3 weeks) - COMPLETED
-- ✓ Create a deprecation plan with timeline and user communication strategy
-- ✓ Update documentation to reflect the transition to Flask
-- ✓ Implement transition helpers for users
-- ✓ Begin removing Streamlit dependencies
-- ✓ Clean up Streamlit-specific code

-### Phase 5: Containerization and Deployment (2-3 weeks) - COMPLETED
-- ✓ Create optimized Docker configuration
-- ✓ Implement Docker Compose setup
-- ✓ Create Singularity definition files
-- ✓ Implement deployment automation
-- ✓ Create deployment documentation

-## Plugin Architecture UI Integration

-A critical component of the migration is integrating the Plugin Architecture UI components into the Flask version:

-1. **Connection UI Generator**: Adapt the UI generator to work with Flask templates and forms
-2. **Dynamic Forms**: Implement Flask-based dynamic form generation
-3. **Capability-Based Feature Display**: Create Flask templates for different UI components
-4. **Connection Status Indicators**: Implement connection status indicators in Flask
-5. **Plugin Management UI**: Adapt the plugin management UI for Flask
-6. **Documentation Updates**: Update UI integration documentation
+### Phase 1: Cloud Storage Extensions (4-6 weeks)
+- Complete Dropbox Extension
+  - ✓ Phase 1: Foundation (authentication, file operations, core integration, Neo4j integration)
+  - ✓ Phase 2: Advanced Features (real-time sync, team folders, file sharing metadata, error handling)
+  - ⟳ Phase 3: UI Integration (connection management, file browser, team folder management)
+  - ⟳ Phase 4: Enterprise Features (batch processing, scheduled sync, advanced security)
+- Enhance Microsoft Graph Extension
+  - ⟳ Phase 1: Foundation (authentication, SharePoint integration, core integration)
+  - ⟳ Phase 2: Advanced Features (OneDrive management, Teams analysis, Excel processing)
+- Implement Google Drive/Workspace Extension
+  - ⟳ Phase 1: Foundation (authentication, file operations, core integration)
+  - ⟳ Phase 2: Advanced Features (real-time sync, spreadsheet/document parsing)

+### Phase 2: Specialized File Handling (6-8 weeks)
+- Implement Foundation
+  - ⟳ Plugin Interface Design (base classes, capability mixins, configuration schema)
+  - ⟳ Plugin Discovery and Registration (directory structure, registry updates, MIME type mapping)
+  - ⟳ Core Integration (file browser integration, metadata display, preview component)
+  - ⟳ Testing and Documentation (unit tests, integration tests, documentation)
+- Develop Core Interpreters
+  - ⟳ Image File Interpreters (EXIF metadata, previews, dimension extraction)
+  - ⟳ Document File Interpreters (PDF, DOCX, XLSX metadata and previews)
+  - ⟳ Scientific Data File Interpreters (NetCDF, HDF5, FITS, CSV/TSV)
+  - ⟳ Media File Interpreters (MP3, MP4 metadata and previews)
+- Enhance UI Integration
+  - ⟳ File Preview Components (framework, image/document/data viewers)
+  - ⟳ Metadata Visualization (metadata panel, grouping, filtering, search)
+  - ⟳ File Browser Integration (file type icons, details sidebar, preview modal)
+  - ⟳ Search and Discovery (metadata-based search, advanced filters, faceted search)
+- Implement Advanced Features
+  - ⟳ Content Extraction (text extraction, OCR, table extraction)
+  - ⟳ Similarity Analysis (file similarity metrics, duplicate detection)
+  - ⟳ Automated Tagging (keyword extraction, topic modeling, entity recognition)
+  - ⟳ AI Service Integration (image/text analysis, speech recognition)

+## Extension and File Handling Integration

+A critical component of the strategic focus is integrating the Extensions and Specialized File Handling capabilities with the existing architecture:

+1. **Plugin Architecture Leverage**: Build on the existing plugin architecture for both cloud extensions and file interpreters
+2. **Knowledge Graph Integration**: Enhance file nodes with specialized metadata from file interpreters
+3. **UI Component Reuse**: Leverage existing UI components for file browsing and preview
+4. **Consistent User Experience**: Ensure consistent interaction patterns across different file types and cloud services
+5. **Extensibility Framework**: Create a framework that makes it easy to add new file interpreters and cloud connectors
+6. **Documentation Standards**: Establish documentation standards for extensions and file interpreters

 ## Design/UX Integration

-The Design/UX Phase roadmap will be adapted to support the Flask migration:
+The Design/UX Phase roadmap will be adapted to support the Extensions and Specialized File Handling:

-1. **Component Validation**: Validate all UI components in the Flask implementation
+1. **Component Validation**: Validate UI components for file preview and metadata display
-2. **Integration Testing**: Test user workflows and cross-component integration
+2. **Integration Testing**: Test workflows involving cloud storage and specialized file types
-3. **User Experience Optimization**: Improve interface consistency and navigation flow
+3. **User Experience Optimization**: Improve interface for working with specialized scientific formats
-4. **Workshop Readiness**: Prepare documentation and training materials
+4. **Workshop Readiness**: Prepare documentation and training materials for scientific file handling

 ## Effective Implementation Prompts

 The following prompts provide a structured approach to implementing the roadmap:

-### Initial Assessment and Planning
+### Cloud Storage Extensions
-1. "Analyze the current status of the Streamlit to Flask Migration roadmap and create a detailed implementation plan for Phase 1 (Feature Parity Assessment)."
+1. "Analyze the current status of the Dropbox Extension and create a detailed implementation plan for completing Phase 3 (UI Integration)."
-2. "Review the Design/UX Phase roadmap and identify which completed UI components need to be adapted for the Flask implementation."
+2. "Review the Microsoft Graph Extension roadmap and identify the key components needed for Phase 1 (Foundation)."
-3. "Extract the Plugin Architecture UI components from the archived roadmap and create a specific task list for integrating them into the Flask version."
+3. "Create a detailed implementation plan for the Google Drive/Workspace Extension, focusing on authentication and basic file operations."

-### Implementation
+### Specialized File Handling
-4. "For each Streamlit page in the application, create a Flask implementation plan with component mapping and data flow diagrams."
-5. "Design the Flask templates and routes needed to implement the connection management functionality, incorporating the Plugin Architecture UI patterns."
-6. "Create a testing strategy for validating feature parity between Streamlit and Flask implementations of [specific feature]."
+4. "Design the base classes and interfaces for file interpreters and metadata extractors, ensuring compatibility with the existing plugin architecture."
+5. "Create a plugin discovery and registration system for file interpreters that integrates with the existing plugin registry."
+6. "Implement a file preview component that can dynamically load appropriate interpreters based on file type."
+7. "Design a metadata extraction framework that can be extended for different file types and integrates with the knowledge graph."

 ### Progress Tracking
-7. "Update the Streamlit to Flask Migration roadmap with current progress, challenges, and next steps after implementing [specific component]."
+8. "Update the Extensions and Specialized File Handling roadmap with current progress, challenges, and next steps after implementing [specific component]."
-8. "Review the Testing and Quality Status section of index.md and update it based on recent implementation work."
+9. "Review the Testing and Quality Status section of index.md and update it based on recent implementation work."

 ### Integration
-9. "Analyze how the Dropbox Extension's UI components should be adapted for the Flask implementation."
-10. "Create an integration plan for connecting the Flask implementation with the existing plugin system."
+10. "Create an integration plan for connecting file interpreters with the existing file browser component."
+11. "Design a metadata visualization component that can display extracted metadata from various file types."
+12. "Implement a search system that can query based on extracted file metadata across different storage providers."

 ### Quality Assurance
-11. "Apply testing prompt #21 (Pre-Review Code Analysis) to the Flask implementation of [specific component] and address any issues."
+13. "Apply testing prompt #21 (Pre-Review Code Analysis) to the file interpreter implementation and address any issues."
-12. "Create a comprehensive test suite for the Flask implementation of [specific feature], including unit tests, integration tests, and end-to-end tests."
+14. "Create a comprehensive test suite for file interpreters, including unit tests for different file types and integration tests with the file browser."
+15. "Develop performance benchmarks for file processing and metadata extraction to ensure scalability with large files."

 ### User Experience
-13. "Design an improved user experience for [specific feature] in the Flask implementation, leveraging Flask-specific capabilities."
-14. "Create a user migration guide explaining how to transition from the Streamlit to the Flask version of the application."
+16. "Design an intuitive interface for displaying specialized scientific file formats, focusing on researcher workflows."
+17. "Create a consistent interaction pattern for working with files across different cloud storage providers."
+18. "Implement progressive enhancement for file previews, ensuring basic functionality works even without specialized interpreters."

 ### Documentation
-15. "Update the project documentation to reflect the transition from Streamlit to Flask, including updated installation instructions and API references."
-16. "Create a developer guide for contributing to the Flask version of the application, including architecture overview and coding standards."
+19. "Create a developer guide for implementing new file interpreters, including best practices and examples."
+20. "Document the metadata extraction framework, including schema definitions and knowledge graph integration."
+21. "Update the user documentation to explain how to work with specialized scientific file formats in the Science Data Kit."

 ### Milestone Review
-17. "Conduct a comprehensive review of Phase 1 (Feature Parity Assessment) deliverables and update the roadmap with findings before proceeding to Phase 2."
+22. "Conduct a comprehensive review of Phase 1 (Cloud Storage Extensions) deliverables and update the roadmap with findings before proceeding to Phase 2."
-18. "Evaluate the current state of the Flask implementation against the success metrics defined in the roadmap and identify areas for improvement."
+23. "Evaluate the current state of the Specialized File Handling implementation against the success metrics defined in the roadmap and identify areas for improvement."

 ## Implementation Details